gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Azones**
-Azones are large subdivisions of the region containing populations that are similar in size to those of counties or Census Public Use Microsample Areas (PUMA).
+Azones are large subdivisions of the region containing populations that are similar in size to those of counties or Census Public Use Microdata Areas (PUMA).
 The counties used in the GreenSTEP and EERPAT models and metropolitan divisions used in the RSPM are examples of Azones.
 Azones are used to represent population and economic characteristics that vary across the region such as demographic forecasts of persons by age group and average per capita income.
 Azones are the only level of geography that is required to represent actual geographic areas and may not be simulated.

 - **Bzones**